MLO License Endorsement Information

 Last Updated - 12/31/09

-Effective January 1, 2010, all licensees must report to the Department of Real Estate if they make, arrange, or service loans secured by residential property, 1 to 4 units.
+Effective January 1, 2010, all licensees must report to the Bureau of Real Estate if they make, arrange, or service loans secured by residential property, 1 to 4 units.
 The report must be made within 30 days of commencing activity and must be completed online using Form RE 866 - Mortgage Loan Activity Notification.

 In the event you no longer perform, or do not intend to perform loan origination for residential mortgage loans, you should complete and submit an updated online RE 866.
 You may choose to cancel your status as a residential mortgage loan originator or update your status.
 For example, if you will be performing residential mortgage loan activities such as servicing, funding, buying/selling notes, etc, which will not include origination activities requiring an endorsement, then you must make certain the RE 866 notification accurately reflects the activities you are performing.